zackboll/opencv_core_ada/README.md

 - NaN and infinity where OpenCV can naturally produce them;
 - exact OpenCV boundary semantics.

-The installed OpenCV headers/behavior are authoritative.
-Tests should not assume C++ semantics from memory when they can be inspected directly.
+Installed OpenCV declarations/source are authoritative.
+Tests should not assume C++ behavior from memory when it can be inspected directly.

 ---